SebVay/Multi-Module-Report/integration-app/README.md

-# Pull Request Fixture Module
+# Integration Module

-This module provides test fixtures for the Danger modules report plugin.
+This module provides fixtures for the Danger modules report plugin.
 It consists of example files and directory structures that simulate various Pull Request changes.

 - The folders and files under this module are intentionally used to simulate PR diffs: added, updated, and removed